Post-Production Tech and ’Flows

 Reimagining Software-Defined Workflows | Source: SMPTE

-A new white paper from independent industry non-profit consortium MovieLabs establishes new guidelines for software-defined workflows for increased interoperability throughout the production chain.
-“As recent events have illustrated, the media […]
+A new white paper from MovieLabs establishes new guidelines for software-defined workflows for more efficient Cloud-based production.

 Jennifer Wolfe